NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 He also held full diplomatic status and immunity from prosecution by US authorities, but after the camera was found New Zealand Police began an investigation.

-The single charge againt the former commander of the Devonport Naval Base was laid in March last year and first reported by the Herald.
+The single charge against the former commander of the Devonport Naval Base was laid in March last year and first reported by the Herald.

-His decorated four decade military career then came to an end after he resigned just two days after pleading not guilty in the same month.
+His decorated four decade military career then came to an end after he left the NZDF just two days after pleading not guilty in the same month.

 Benjamin King, the deputy secretary of the Americas and Asia Group for the Ministry of Foreign Affairs and Trade (MFAT), said Keating's offending had potentially risked bilateral relationships with the US which can take decades to cultivate.